 Bleak House Museum

-The Bleak House was built in 1816 for John Slade, one of the most influential merchants in the Newfoundland fish trade.
+Built in 1816 for John Slade, one of the most influential merchants in the Newfoundland fish trade.
 By mid-century, the home was taken over by Slade and Co.'s former bookkeeper; when he retired, it was bought by his partner, Henry Earle.
 Earle Sons and Company operated a successful import-export business for many years, but were forced to close following the collapse of the Labrador fishery.
 Original artifacts showcase how the merchant class lived during this era.

 Location data provided by the operator.
 Please confirm location before departure.